Meet Our Staff

 Pronouns: She/Her

 ABOUT: Nadia identifies as a South-Asian American Muslim female.
 She was born in Pakistan, grew up in TX, and has also lived and worked in the UAE and Canada.
 She earned her MBA in Management, MA in Marriage & Family Therapy, and PhD in Counseling Psychology.
-Nadia has worked in many different systems, including university counseling centers, non-profit, community health clinic, VAMC, school district, and private practice.
-She has varied clinical experiences with diverse clients including children, families, couples, and emerging adults.
-She completed her doctoral and post-doctoral training at UC Berkeley CAPS.
-Prior to joining UCSC, Nadia was the Outreach, Education & Prevention Coordinator and staff psychologist at MIT University Student Mental Health & Counseling Services.
+Nadia has varied clinical experiences with diverse clients and has worked in many different systems, including university counseling centers, non-profit, VAMC, community health clinic, school district, and private practice.
+She completed her pre and post-doctoral trainings at UC Berkeley CAPS and prior to joining UCSC was the Outreach, Education, and Prevention Coordinator and staff psychologist at MIT University Student Mental Health & Counseling Services.
 She also speaks Urdu, Hindi, and Gujarati languages.

 AREAS OF SPECIALIZATION AND INTEREST: Nadia is keenly aware of the struggles and barriers to accessing mental health services for college students, especially for the marginalized and underserved student population, and therefore she pays special attention to ensuring ease of access for all.
-She is passionate about promoting well-being for all students, especially students of color, international, 1st gen, immigrant, South Asian, and Muslim.
-Her special interests include supervision, outreach, and creating systems that reduce barriers to care.
+She is passionate about promoting well-being for all students, especially students of color, international, 1st gen, immigrant, South Asian, and Muslim identified.
+Her special interests include leadership development, supervision, outreach, and creating inclusive and equitable systems.
+Nadia’s approach to therapy is relational, multicultural, and systemic.Richard H. Enriquez, Ph.D, Associate Director for Training

 Pronouns: He/Him/His